rcoh/rcoh-dot-me-v2/content/posts/rust-linked-list-basically-impossible.md

 title: "Why Writing a Linked List in Rust is Basically Impossible"
 date: 2018-02-20T08:55:56-08:00
 draft: true
+tags: ["rust", "algorithms"]
 ---
 Before I start this post, let me preface it by saying that I'm not an experienced Rustacean by any means.
 Errata and corrections are appreciated.
 This post is aimed at helping other fledgling rust-learners avoid my mistake and make good choices about projects and Rust-friendly design decisions within them.

 I'd heard about Rust and it's inscrutable borrow checker for years, but after reading a few blog posts about compiler error improvements, I figured it might be user friendly enough to give it a try.
 I read a few chapters of the [book](https://doc.rust-lang.org/book/second-edition/) and then set about my first project: I wanted to build an [x-fast trie](https://en.wikipedia.org/wiki/X-fast_trie).
 I'll save the details of what is a really cool data structure for a later post, and cut to the chase: an x-fast trie is a trie with values at the leaves.
 To enable `\(O(1)\)` predecessor and successor searches once you have a leaf node, **the values are stored in a doubly linked list**.

 I was coding along fairly successfully with a few small hiccups until I hit the doubly linked list.
 But when I started implementing it, the compiler let me know, in no uncertain terms that what I was doing wasn't ok.
-I tried and tried poking and prodding in different ways before I realized that I was trying to make Rust do something it fundamentally would not let me do.
+I tried and tried poking and prodding in different ways before I realized that I was trying to make Rust do something it fundamentally would not let me do.[^1]

 To explain why, consider a simple Node class for a doubly-linked list:
 ```rust